-- 34. The project will have specific objectives that will inform the concrete climate change adaptation activities that aim to address the climate change risks and vulnerabilities that prevail in the communities.
-An integrated risk management approach will be adopted to address the interface between climate change, agriculture, and food security to fulfill the following specific outcomes articulated in the table below. - 35.
-The project is expected to directly reach 19,600 smallholder households (HHs), equivalent to some 117,600 people (household members).40% of persons receiving project support are women 2) 60% of persons receiving project support are men 3) 30 % of persons receiving project support are the youth (50% women).
+- 33. The project will have specific objectives that will inform the concrete climate change adaptation activities that aim to address the climate change risks and vulnerabilities that prevail in the communities.
+An integrated risk management approach will be adopted to address the interface between climate change, agriculture, and food security to fulfill the following specific outcomes articulated in the table below. - 34.
+The project is expected to directly reach 19,600 smallholder households (HHs), equivalent to some 117,600 people (household members).40% of persons receiving project support are women 2) 60% of persons receiving project support are the youth (50% of them are women).